 The year got off to a rather slow start, was dominated by the ‘Beast from the East’ and there were few wildlife highlights in January and February.
 I spent a lot of time climbing with Alexander, saw the Skids at Preston Guild Hall with Rocket, did a few hikes up Pendle and produced the first in a new series of pin badges for Spurn Bird Observatory with Steve Williams, the 2016 Siberian Accentor.
 A drake Common Scoter at Barrow Lower Lodge caused me to dust the cobwebs off the 500 for what was most local birders’ second species of scoter on this tiny little pond next to the A59 McDonald’s.
 Jon Hornbuckle’s passing away in February was sad, he was a friend and a maverick birding legend.
 My first tour of the year was in March, Baja California, preceded by a few days in SoCal out of San Diego.
-I had long wanted to visit Joshua Tree National Park and it more than lived up to expectations, including a few nice new ABA birds like Le Conte’s Thrasher and Thick-billed Kingbird as well as lots of gorgeous Phainopeplas.
+I had long wanted to visit Joshua Tree National Park and it more than lived up to expectations, including a few nice new ABA birds like Le Conte’s Thrasher.
+A Thick-billed Kingbird in San Diego itself was very welcome as were lots of gorgeous Phainopeplas.
 I even stayed in the same motel at Idyllwild in the San Jacinto Mountains that I had done 27 years earlier, it looked like nothing had changed there in the meantime.
 The Baja cruise itself down the west coast and up into the Sea of Cortez aboard MV Searcher was unforgettable with numerous cetacean encounters, including Blue, Great and Dwarf Sperm Whales, breaching Humpback Whales, Fin and Short-finned Pilot Whales not to mention the Gray Whales, whose calves stuck their heads into our motorized skiffs.
 Captain Art Taylor and his wonderful crew took whale spotting to another level!
 Fab-u-lous!

 A return to Israel, also after almost 30 years, followed in April.
 The birding on the migration flyway is still as good as ever although the birding sites have changed somewhat, some have been destroyed completely but some new ones have emerged.
 It was also nice to stay in hotels instead of the infamous Max’s Hostel or sleeping on North Beach.
 Highlights for me were the Sinai Rosefinches, Hooded Wheatears, a crazy tame Corn Crake, my first WP Crested Honey Buzzard, a flock of a thousand white pelicans over Agamon Hula, point blank Crowned and Pin-tailed Sandgrouse and song-flighting Syrian Serins as well as Eastern Steppe Festoon butterflies on Mount Hermon with some great Israeli birding friends.
 The first Stocks Spring Birdwatch got what we hope will be an annual event off to a start and the walled garden big sit produced 76 species over the course of the day.